ZhengyuZhao/TransferAttackEval/README.md

 [Revisiting Transferable Adversarial Image Examples: Attack Categorization, Evaluation Guidelines, and New Insights](https://arxiv.org/abs/2310.11850).
 Zhengyu Zhao*, Hanwei Zhang*, Renjue Li*, Ronan Sicre, Laurent Amsaleg, Michael Backes, Qi Li, Chao Shen.

 **We identify** two main problems in common evaluation practices:
-<br>(1) for attack transferability, lack of systematic, one-to-one attack comparison and fair hyperparameter settings;
+<br>(1) for attack transferability, lack of systematic, one-to-one attack comparisons and fair hyperparameter settings;
-<br>(2) for attack stealthiness, simply no comparisons.
+<br>(2) for attack stealthiness, simply no evaluations.

 **We address** these problems by
-<br>(1) proposing a novel attack categorization strategy and conducting systematic and fair intra-category analyses on transferability;
+<br>(1) introducing a complete attack categorization and conducting systematic and fair intra-category analyses on transferability;
 <br>(2) considering diverse imperceptibility metrics and finer-grained stealthiness characteristics from the perspective of attack traceback.

 **We draw** new insights, e.g.,